ccarabine/Churchbarn-holiday-let/README.md

 * Corrective action: Changed heading to Church Barn Holiday Cottage

 3.)
-Navbar – when the user scrolled down the page, they needed to scroll all the way back up to use navbarto select another page.
+Navbar – When the user scrolled down the page, they needed to scroll all the way back up to use the navbar in order to select another page.

 * Corrective action: I made the navbar sticky, so navbar will always stay in position at the top of the page

 4.)
-The Barn page – The image used on the ‘A short stroll away’ page was incorrect and was a duplication of the ‘outdoors’
+The Barn page – The image used on the ‘A short stroll away’ page was incorrect and was a duplication of the ‘outdoors’ image

 * Corrective action: adjusted code to reference the correct image for the ‘A short stroll away’